COVID-19 Information Update

 When termination is based on "material non-compliance" with the rental agreement or failure to carry out obligations under state or local landlord-tenant law, then the time of notice must comply with the rental agreement and the law

-When termination is based on "other good cause", the termination will occur only at the end of a rental term and in accordance with the rental agreement, and in no case may tenant have less than 30 days' notice.
-In addition, for "other good cause" termination, tenant must have received a prior notice stating that his specific conduct, if continued, would constitute a basis for termination.
-That prior notice must be served on tenant in the same way as the notice of termination.
+When termination is based on "other good cause," the termination will occur only at the end of a rental term and in accordance with the rental agreement, and in no case may the tenant have less than 30 days' notice.
+In addition, for "other good cause" termination, tenant must have received a prior notice stating that his or her specific conduct, if continued, would constitute a basis for termination.
+That prior notice must be served on the tenant in the same way as the notice of termination.

-Tenant's failure to object to the termination notice does not constitute a waiver of his right to contest the termination in a subsequent judicial proceeding.
+The tenant's failure to object to the termination notice does not constitute a waiver of his or her right to contest the termination in a subsequent judicial proceeding.

-Landlord may seek to evict tenant only by complying with these regulations and with state and local laws governing eviction procedures.
+Landlords may seek to evict a tenant only by complying with these regulations and with state and local laws governing eviction procedures.